 11.a.
 Start-up and Shutdown Provisions.
-Pursuant to SWCAA 400-081 "Start-up and Shutdown", technology-based emission standards and control technology determinations must take into consideration the physical and operational ability of a source to comply with the applicable standards during start-up or shutdown.
-Where it is determined that a source is not capable of achieving continuous compliance with an emission standard during start-up or shutdown, SWCAA will include appropriate emission limitations, operating parameters, or other criteria to regulate performance of the source during start-up or shutdown.
+Pursuant to SWCAA 400-081 "Start-up and Shutdown", technology based emission standards and control technology determinations shall take into consideration the physical and operational ability of a source to comply with the applicable standards during start-up or shutdown.
+Where it is determined that a source is not capable of achieving continuous compliance with an emission standard during start-up or shutdown, SWCAA shall include appropriate emission limitations, operating parameters, or other criteria to regulate performance of the source during start-up or shutdown.

+The applicant did not identify any start-up and shutdown periods during which affected equipment is not capable of achieving continuous compliance with applicable technology determinations or approval conditions.
 To SWCAA's knowledge, this facility can comply with all applicable standards during startup and shutdown.

 - 11.b.
 Alternate Operating Scenarios.
 SWCAA conducted a review of alternate operating scenarios applicable to equipment affected by this permitting action.
 The permittee did not propose or identify any applicable alternate operating scenarios.
-Therefore, none were included in the approval conditions. - 11.c.
+Therefore, none were included in the permit requirements. - 11.c.
 Pollution Prevention Measures.
 SWCAA conducted a review of possible pollution prevention measures for the facility.
 No pollution prevention measures were identified by either the permittee or SWCAA separate or in addition to those measures required under BACT considerations.
-Therefore, none were included in the approval conditions.
+Therefore, none were included in the permit requirements.